scality/metalk8s/docs/developer/architecture/centralized-cli.rst

   ...)

-K8s provides the kubectl CLI, enabling all kind of interactions with all Kubernetes resources, through apiserver, but its usage often requires to build verbose YAML files.
+K8s provides the kubectl CLI, enabling all kind of interactions with all Kubernetes resources, through k8s apiserver, but its usage often requires to build verbose YAML files.
+Also it does not leverage everything MetalK8s exposes through the salt API.
 It is shipped as an independent package and can be deployed and run from anywhere, on any OS.